socketry/utopia-project/guides/github-pages-integration/README.md

 ## Static Site Generation

-Once you are happy with your project's documentation, simply generate a static site:
+Once you are happy with your project's documentation, use this command to generate a static site:

 ~~~ bash
 $ bake utopia:project:static